Nsadaa/Banking-Management-System/README.md

 ## About Programme

-- This is banking system programme with advanced functions developed in python using PyCharm IDLE
+- This is banking Management system programme with advanced functions developed in python using PyCharm IDLE

 - In here i this programme develop using pycharm IDLE. this not included GUI interface.